rossmacarthur/upon/SYNTAX.md

 block.
 It can also have zero or more optional `else if` clauses and an optional `else` clause.
 A conditional renders the contents of the block based on the specified condition which can be any [**expression**](#expressions).
-None, `false`, zero floats and integers, as well as empty strings, maps, and lists are considered falsy.
-Everything else is considered truthy.
-A boolean expression can be negated by applying the prefix `not`.
+An expression can be negated by applying the prefix `not`.
+The conditional evaluates the expression based on it’s truthiness.
+The following values are considered falsy, every other value is truthy and will pass the condition:

+- `None`
+- Boolean `false`
+- An integer with value `0`
+- A float with value `0.0`
+- An empty string
+- An empty list
+- An empty map

 Consider the following template.
 If the nested field `user.is_enabled` is returns `false` then the first paragraph would be rendered.
 Otherwise if